 Buenos Aires is immediately charming.
 It feels warm, accessible, clean… and incredibly familiar.
 It looks like Paris, it looks like New York City, it feels like Rome and Madrid.
 Yet it’s none of these cities, and every one of them, all at once.

-We pulled into BA on a bus from Córdoba, and as I looked out of my window, noticed a Chelsea sign alongside red subway circles for the 1, 2, 3 and 9 in addition to the green line’s 4, 5, and 6… was I in New York City?
-Turns out I was just outside of the Plaza Holanda, or a smaller version of Central Park, complete with 2 ponds and pedal boats, geese, a road for cars and joggers, and plenty of grass and trees.
+We pulled into BA on a bus from Córdoba, and as I looked out my window, noticed a Chelsea sign alongside red subway circles for the 1, 2, 3 and 9 in addition to the green line’s 4, 5, and 6… was I in New York City?
+Turns out I was just outside of the Plaza Holanda, or a smaller version of Central Park, that has 2 ponds and pedal boats, geese, a road for cars and joggers, open fields and trees.
 I haven’t been able to find these signs since, and can only assume they were posted for a party or film, but they were appropriate all the same.

 This marks the edge of Palermo, where I live now, and which could easily be the West Village or SoHo, in New York City.
 In fact, they call this specific section of the neighborhood Palermo SoHo for that very reason.
 Plenty of expats roam the streets.
 Nondescript cafes and restaurants pepper the blocks next to mini bodegas, laundromats, and apartment buildings with caged-in terraces (which remind me more of Tel Aviv than New York City).
 Brick buildings, French baroque architecture, modern square apartments, and street art fill in the side view as you walk down the street.
 The food is great, the cafes are beautiful, and you can tell that you’re in a well-kept tree-lined city with giant parks just a stone’s throw away.
 Random alleys cut paths occasionally and cobble stone streets alternate blocks.
 The subway (the Subte) resembles New York City’s, but with much less grime and chaos.
 And it’s a city where you just want to walk and walk… and walk.